Many people don’t know that Google Drive is also a business product. It is a part of Google Workspace, the business

 3. Back up employees’ local files to the cloud

 When setting up a PC or a Mac for an employee, part of the process can be to install and configure Google’s Drive File Stream application.

 In preferences, Backup & Sync can be instructed to back up all files under a master folder on the employee’s computer to the company’s Google Drive.
 The employee can then be required to save all business files to folders under that master folder.
 Alternatively, all files on an employee’s computer can be backed up to Google Drive.

-If the employee’s computer breaks, is lost or is stolen — or if the employee quits — all the backed-up files will be accessible on Google Drive.
+If the employee’s computer breaks, or is lost or stolen — or if the employee quits — all the backed-up files will be accessible on Google Drive.

 4. Reduce IT costs associated with PC or Mac setup and maintenance

 Setting up PCs or Macs for employees and maintaining those machines requires labor.
 Labor is the biggest expense for many businesses.

 No local software needs to be purchased, installed, or maintained.
 Chromebooks are not prone to malware or viruses.

 Since Chromebooks have limited local drive storage (by design), Google Drive becomes the primary file storage for those employees.

 Google provides an enterprise TCO calculator for Chromebooks.

 5. Use video + Google Drive to create and deliver a clearer message